EmbroidePy/pyembroidery/README.md

 pip install pyembroidery
 ```

-Any suggestions or comments please raise an issue.
+Any suggestions or comments please raise an issue on the github.

 pyembroidery was originally intended for in inkscape/inkstitch.
 However, it was entirely coded from the ground up with all projects in mind.
 It includes a lot of higher level and middle level pattern composition abilities, and accounts for any knowable error.
 It should be highly robust with a simple api in order to be entirely reasonable for *any* python embroidery project.